Background pattern

 • Cough

-Common(may affect up to 1 in 10 people)
+Frequent(may affect up to 1 in 10 people)

-• Pityriasis versicolor (fungal infection of the skin)
+• Pityriasis versicolor (fungal skin infection)

 • Dizziness

-• Severe headache, usually accompanied by nausea, vomiting, and sensitivity to light (migraine)
+• Severe headache, usually accompanied by nausea, vomiting and sensitivity to light (migraine)

 • Weakness